-Growing up as a boy, Douglas Corrigan’s (January 22, 1907- December 9, 1995) fascination with flight was not uncommon.
+Growing up as a boy, Douglas Corrigan’s fascination with flight was not uncommon.
 Charles Lindbergh’s transatlantic flight may have been the most impressionable moment in his young life.
-In 1938 the young stunt pilot flew from his home in California to New York and requested permission to duplicate his hero’s historic flight.
-They quickly denied his request due to the age of Corrigan’s 1929 Curtiss Robin.
+In 1938, the young stunt pilot flew from his home in California to New York.
+Upon his arrival, he asked for permission to duplicate his hero’s historic flight.
+Unfortunately, the flight service quickly denied his request due to the age of his 1929 Curtiss Robin aircraft.

-Corrigan’s received a movie deal and soon played himself in The Flying Irishman.
-During World War II, he tested bombers and after the war toured the country with other familiar war heroes in parades.
-As the notoriety died down, Corrigan settled into a quiet life with his wife and family occasionally running into a reporter who wanted question the veracity of his story.
+The wayward pilot wrote about his misadventure in his memoir, That’s My Story.
+While out of print, you can find a few copies for the right price.
+Corrigan also received a movie deal and soon played himself in The Flying Irishman.
+During World War II, he tested bombers.
+After the war, the stunt man toured the country with other familiar war heroes in parades.
+As the notoriety died down, Corrigan settled into a quiet life with his wife and family.
+Occasionally fame would catch up to him again when Corrigan would run into a reporter who wanted to question the veracity of his story.

 National Wrong Way Corrigan Day originates with the date Corrigan left New York in 1938.
-In 1987, Long Island commemorated the 49th anniversary of the 80-year-old Corrigan’s flight with a parade and called the day “Wrong Way Corrigan Day.”
-The city of Galveston, Texas proclaimed Wrong Way Corrigan Day in 1992 to be celebrated on January 22nd, the date of their hometown hero’s birth.
+The first celebration took place in 1987 when Long Island commemorated the 49th anniversary of Corrigan’s flight.
+The city hosted a parade in honor of the 80-year-old pilot.
+The celebration was given the name “Wrong Way Corrigan Day.”
+In 1992, Corrigan’s hometown of Galveston, Texas, also proclaimed Wrong Way Corrigan Day.
+They chose the date of January 22nd, celebrating their hometown hero’s birthday.